 Already 2014 is about half over and the Fourth of July holiday is speeding toward us like a runaway locomotive.
-It’s the make-it or break-it bellwether for many summer tourism businesses and particularly interesting this year because the Fourth falls on a Friday, making for an automatic three-day-weekend for many workers.
+It’s the make-it or break-it bellwether for many summer tourism businesses and is particularly interesting this year because the Fourth falls on a Friday, making for an automatic three-day weekend for many workers.

-Also keep in mind opportunities for service providers like house sitter and pet sitters.
+Also, keep in mind opportunities for service providers like house sitters and pet sitters.
 And even take a look behind the scenes at pageants and parades – are equipment rental companies or firms that provide sound engineering and other production support getting a boost this season?
 What’s it like to produce a parade, community show or other July 4th celebration?

 Fireworks are sort of the de rigeur story of the Fourth.
 You can find a pertinent angle on most beats including health care, transportation and even casino or sports as those venues use more and more firepower to amp up enthusiasm.

 Here’s a Huffington Post piece from last year about “The ridiculous amount Americans are spending on fireworks this year,” which pegs the number near $650 million.
 If you want to go beyond the roadside fireworks shack retail story, check out the website of the American Pyrotechnics Association, which offers industry facts and figures and might be able to direct you to local members.
 Where are most fireworks manufactured, for example?

 It’s also apparently a popular hobby; this directory from The Fireworks Alliance lists a number of regional clubs that may offer you leads to people who create fireworks for fun and in turn to the chemical companies and other niche suppliers that might be ripe for profiles.